Biological control in the home garden

 Ants in lawns:

 Control: Nematode Steinernema feltiae, labelled for ant control.
 Water in during the summer months.
+Ants in the garden border should be tolerated.

 Aphids (See also Aphid predators)

 Controls: There are a range of biological controls available for aphids (greenfly and blackfly), which can be introduced indoors.
-Many are native species that commonly occur in gardens and often naturally reduce aphid problems by mid-summer in the garden.
+Many are native species that commonly occur in gardens these often naturally reduce aphid problems by mid-summer in the garden.

 Parasitoid wasps, Aphidius, Praon or Aphelinus species.
 These lay eggs inside aphids, the larvae then eat the internal contents of the aphid, leaving a hollow swollen straw-brown or black skin known as an aphid mummy.
 Aphidius and Aphelnius species pupate within the hollowed out mummy, the adult wasp emerging from a circular hole in the dorsal surface.
 The larvae of Praon species emerge from under the aphid spinning a silken cocoon that fastens the mummy to the leaf.
-Supplied as adult wasps or infescted aphids, these should be released or placed on plants in the evening.
+Supplied as adult wasps or infected aphids, these should be released or placed on plants in the evening.

 Rove beetle Atheta coriaria.
 This 3-4mm long dark brown beetle is predatory as an adult and larvae, it feeds on a wide range of invertebrates including aphids, fungus gnats, thrips and red spider mite.

 Larvae (maggots) of a hoverfly Sphaerophoria ruppelli.
 About half of the hoverfly species found in Britain are predatory on aphids as larvae.
-The predatory green maggots of S. ruppelli are sold comercially and can be released on aphid affected plants.
+The predatory green maggots of S. ruppelli are sometimes sold comercially and can be released on aphid affected plants.

 Control: Nematodes Various products containing Steinernema feltiae and S. carpocapsae, including Nemasys Fruit and Veg protection and Box tree caterpillar killer.